 Our body’s signal transmission (or ‘energy’) can be blocked by noxious forms of radiation (wave lengths above the UV range).
 The earth’s core is spinning molten iron, which sets up a huge magnetic field, while the earth’s rotation generates electrical charges.
 Being vertical, the human body acts as an antenna for these external electromagnetic impulses.
 This allows it to gain its energy not only from the digestion of food, but also by absorbing radiation from its environment.
 When the radiation is natural to the earth, it can have a positive – indeed, essential – biological effect.
 Solar rays, cosmic radiation and Schumann waves (7.8 Hz), for example, are essential for promoting good health.

 Over the past few decades, the number of electrical devices that are in one household has dramatically increased.
 On a daily basis, we are surrounded by magnetic field interferences, enjoying the benefits that they bring, would be a struggle to live without them.
-When we are under stress or unwell, these influences can prevent healing and in some cases be the main cause of a persons illness.
-During sleep it is necessary to have this area free of these toxic fields in order to promote the survival, maturation and integration of new cells into existing circuitry, resulting in their efficient functioning.
+When we are under stress or unwell, these influences can prevent healing and in some cases contribute to a persons illness.
+During sleep it is necessary to have this area free of these interference fields in order to promote the survival, maturation and integration of new cells into existing circuitry, resulting in their efficient functioning.
 This interference can lead to sleep deprivation of total sleep time and in turn will lead to excessive daytime sleepiness, with consequent impairments of productivity, mood, social functioning and energy levels.
-It is associated with poor health overall, including coronary heart disease, proneness to infections and diabetes – all presumably a result of inflammation.
+It is associated with overall poor health.

 There are a number of strategies that we can implement to protect ourselves:

 - Avoid putting beds against a wall that has appliances or the fuse box on the other side of the wall.